jakerudolph/matlab_standards/examples.md

 4. The error() function's first argument should be the aforementioned message code string, and the second a more descriptive explanation.
 In every other (non-callback method), especially API methods, "throw exception."
 That is, whenever the program can't go on because of a functional problem, for example, you detect from EPICS that a wire is stuck, call error().
 The method SHOULD also lprintf what happened.

-5. In general, you should check for error status’s on all EPICS gets and puts, and implement appropriate error handling as described.
+5. In general, you should check for error status on all EPICS gets and puts, and implement appropriate error handling as described.

+6. Do not catch and ignore errors, the user should always be informed of an error

 Example of error handing pattern